If you recently made a last will and testament, or are in the process of writing one, you might be wondering: What is Probate and why is it important?

 An executor is the person in charge of handling your estate.
 The executor is responsible for your assets after your death and follows the directions in your last will and testament.
 Assets refer to anything you own that has monetary value.

 If you are writing a will, you must name an executor.
-As your executor, you can name anyone – a spouse, a relative, a lawyer, or even a trust.
+As your executor, you can name anyone – a spouse, a family member, a relative, a lawyer, or even a trust.

 What Is an Executor?

 The executor of your will is responsible for securing and distributing all your assets after you pass away according to the wishes outlined in your will.
 Generally, an executor is a person, but you can also name a trust company.
 If you’re choosing an individual, it is important you pick someone that you trust.

 The executor will gather all your assets and secure them until they can be distributed among your heirs.